-Will you be classified as a junior (60+ credit hours) by Fall 2018 or are you currently a junior, senior, or a graduate student enrolled in the College of Education, classified as a full-time student, and have at least a 3.0 cumulative GPA?
-If so, you may be eligible to receive a scholarship in the College of Education.
+Will you be classified as a junior (60+ credit hours) by Fall 2024 or are you currently a junior, senior, or a graduate student enrolled in the College of Education and Human Development, classified as a full-time student, and have at least a 3.0 OVERALL GPA?
+If so, you may be eligible to receive a scholarship in the College of Education and Human Development.

-Each year we award approximately $90,000 of scholarship funds to students in the College of Education at our Annual Scholarship Banquet.
+Each year we award approximately $90,000 of scholarship funds to students in the College of Education and Human Development at our Annual Scholarship Banquet.

 NOTE: There are no scholarships currently available for candidates in the Certification-Only Program-Alternative Path to Certification.

-The Scholarship Application for the 2018-2019 Academic Year will be posted by February 2018.
+The 2024-2025 College of Education and Human Development Scholarship Application will open summer 2024.
 No late applications will be accepted.
-Applicants should complete and submit only one scholarship application.
+Applicants should complete and submit only one online scholarship application.